icarus-sullivan/Journey/README.md

 [ ![Download](https://api.bintray.com/packages/icarus-sullivan/maven/approuter/images/download.svg) ](https://bintray.com/icarus-sullivan/maven/approuter/_latestVersion)

 # approuter
 An Android app router, used to consolidate all app routes into one class definition.
+It's invention was sparked by an app I worked on with Josh Shepard where he implemented a Router for mutliple navigations.

 ## How to get it?